zzzprojects/learnentityframeworkcore5.com/database-providers/sqlite.md

 SQLite is a software library that implements a self-contained, serverless, zero-configuration, transactional SQL database engine.

-* It is the most widely deployed SQL database engine and the source code for SQLite is in the public domain.
+* It is the most widely deployed SQL database engine, and the source code for SQLite is in the public domain.
 * It is a database, which does not need to be configured in your system like other databases.

 ### Install Entity Framework Core